-Obesity in men and women has a significant negative impact on fertility, it increases infertility, and it also increases pregnancy complications.
-More Americans than ever before carry excess body weight that jeopardizes their health.
-The current obesity epidemic isn’t just limited to the United States; many developed countries are showing similar trends as their diets and lifestyles become more like life in the US.
-And obesity in pregnancy is increasing both in the US and in Europe.
+Obesity in both men and women has a significant negative impact on fertility: it increases infertility, and it also increases pregnancy complications.
+More Americans than ever before carry excess body weight which jeopardizes their health.
+The current obesity epidemic isn’t just limited to the United States; many developed countries are showing similar trends as their diets and lifestyles become more like life in the U.S. Furthermore, obesity during pregnancy is increasing both in the U.S. and in Europe.

 The body mass index (BMI) measures the ratio between a person’s height and weight to determine how much body fat a person carries.
 Medical professionals use the BMI, which is also found on numerous websites for personal use.

 The BMI includes four classifications for assessing adults, male and female, who are 20 years old or older.
 Once a BMI calculation has been made, its number determines the state of health:

 - 18.5 to 24.9 points = normal weight